-According to the National Water Act (NWA) (Act 36. of 1998), groundwater is defined as a water resource or aquifer, whereby an aquifer is a geological formation which has structures or textures that hold water or permit appreciable water movement through them.
+According to the National Water Act (NWA) (Act 36. of 1998), groundwater is defined as a water found in the subsurface in the saturated zone below the water table or contained in an aquifer, whereby an aquifer is a geological formation which has structures or textures that hold water or permit appreciable water movement through them.

-The word rehabilitation means an action of restoring using a set of interventions designed to optimize the functionality of a system.
+The word rehabilitation means the process of improvement or restoring impacted areas or resources to resemble the closest achievable approximation of its pre-impact state.
 Some authors argue that the precise meaning of the word "rehabilitation" can mean very different things to different people, contending many forms and conceptions depending on the context and the field in which the term is used such as the field of health services, and criminal justice, just to name the few examples (Bonnechère and Van Sint Jan, 2019; Antonio and Price, 2021).
-For the purpose of report, groundwater resource rehabilitation can be understood as an act of restoring the functionality of an aquifer and its characteristics to continue deriving benefits associated with that system.
-A similar term "remediation" is also frequently used to describe the same action of restoring functionality of a system.
-According to DWAF (2000), "remediation involves restoration of areas that historically have had unacceptable impacts and of underground water resources or areas where impacts on such resources have become unacceptable".
-Although the terms rehabilitation and remediation may be used to describe similar actions, depending on the choice of a user, these terms are often used interchangeably in practice.
-Therefore, in this report, the term rehabilitation has been adopted because remediation or restoration implies a return to a natural pre-impact state which is often not achievable.
+For the purpose of this report, groundwater resource rehabilitation can be understood as an act of restoring the functionality of an aquifer and its characteristics to continue deriving benefits associated with that system.
+A similar term remediation is also frequently used to describe the same action of restoring the functionality of a system or restoring impacted areas to return to the natural/original pre-impact state which is often not achievable.
+According to DWAF (2000), remediation involves restoration of areas that historically have had unacceptable impacts and underground water resources or areas where impacts on such resources have become unacceptable.
+Although the terms rehabilitation and remediation may to describe similar actions, depending on the choice of a user, these terms are often used interchangeably in practice.
+Therefore, in this report, the term rehabilitation has been adopted because remediation or restoration implies a return to a natural pre-impact state, which is often not achievable.

 Sustainable management of groundwater should aim to prevent groundwater from becoming severely depleted or highly polluted, as prevention is always less expensive than trying to remediate problems once they have occurred.
-However, sometimes groundwater degradation may have to be mitigated with technical measures, either because the aquifer will not recover on its own, or because other pressures are of a nature that groundwater will continue to be exploited from an increasingly degraded system.
+However, sometimes groundwater degradation may have to be mitigated with technical measures, because the aquifer will not recover on its own, or because other pressures (i.e., urbanisation, population growth, industrial development, and climate change) are of a nature that groundwater will continue to be exploited from an increasingly degraded system.
 A key aspect of any rehabilitation programme is a clear agreement on the targeted end point and on how it will be monitored and measured.
-Rehabilitation measures can be applied in situ (introducing oxygen, nano particles, or bacteria to help speed up natural biogeochemical processes) or ex-situ (commonly pumping contaminated groundwater to the surface and treating it or erecting barriers to contain contaminated groundwater) (Smith et al., 2016).
+Rehabilitation measures can be applied in situ (introducing oxygen, nanoparticles, or bacteria to help speed up natural biogeochemical processes) or ex-situ (commonly pumping contaminated groundwater to the surface and treating it or erecting barriers to contain contaminated groundwater) (Smith et al., 2016).
 Bioremediation, chemical, and physical methods are examples of approaches for groundwater rehabilitation technologies (Azubuike et al., 2016; Pi et al., 2020; Zhang, et al., 2020).
-The choice of groundwater rehabilitation method depends on a good understanding of the hydrogeologic regime.
+The choice of groundwater rehabilitation method depends on a good understanding of the hydrogeological regime.